ChrisMagliano/chrismagliano.github.io/_portfolio/spotify.md

 Figure 2 shows the number of tracks per months till 2023.
 We did not take into account 2024 since the year is not finished yet, it would have yielded unbalanced results.
 Figure 2 evidences that January is the preferred release month by the artist with 431 songs (9.3% from total), followed by October with 384 songs (8.3% from total).
 On contrary April is the least preferred with 257 tracks (5.5% from total) alongside with February with 267 tracks (5.8%).
 Any possible reasons?

-Succesively, I examined which are the most streamed songs and artists on the three major platforms (Spotify, YouTube and TikTok) and reported in Figure 3 and 4 respectively.
+Successively, I examined which are the most streamed songs and artists on the three major platforms (Spotify, YouTube and TikTok) and reported in Figure 3 and 4 respectively.

 <div style="float: right; width: 800px; text-align: center;">
     <img src="/images/portfolio_spotify/most_streamed_tracks.png" alt="Illustration of combining vision and language modalities" style="width: 100%;">